-- 5. Select the Turn off wireless signal by schedule check box to activate the schedule. - 6.
-Click the Apply button.
+5. Select the Turn off wireless signal by schedule check box.

+This activates the schedule.

 Set up the Router in Bridge Mode

 You can set up your R6250 Smart WiFi Router to run in Bridge mode.
 This mode lets you connect multiple devices wirelessly at the faster 802.11ac speed.
 To use the router in Bridge mode, you need two WiFi Routers: one set up as a router and the other set up as a bridge.